Inflammatory Bowel Disease (IBD), symptoms, causes, and how Functional Medicine can help...

 While the mechanism by which IBD manifests is not fully understood, there are some known risk factors.

-The risk factors for CD and UC are generally the same, even though both conditions present differently.
+The risk factors for Crohn’s disease and ulcerative colitis are generally the same, even though both conditions present differently.

 It is known, for example, the immune response to gut bacteria is altered in IBD (18, 19) and that the chronic inflammation in the gut is partially due to a cytokine response to certain gut bacteria (20).